alexandertrefz/essence/packages/standard-library/README.md

 `PositiveInteger` beside `Integer`, `NonEmptyString` beside `String`, `NonEmptyList` beside `List`.
 Each reaches everything its base reaches, and the tighter answers a proof affords on top — `DEVELOPMENT.md` has the rule a narrowed receiver is read by.
+A value written down is its own proof and reaches them without being narrowed at all: `4::squareRoot()` answers a number and `[1, 2]::firstItem()` answers an item.
 The aggregates a List of numbers answers are reachable from the List itself, through six Namespaces of their own in `NumberList.es` — `IntegerList`, `RationalList` and `NumberList`, and the `NonEmptyIntegerList`, `NonEmptyRationalList` and `NonEmptyNumberList` a proof